JEverhart383/first-headless-project/README.md

 - [WPGraphQL Smart Cache (beta)](https://github.com/wp-graphql/wp-graphql-smart-cache) (optional)

 The `main` branch of this project is considered the complete version, but since this is a teaching tool, you can look at the different branches of this repository to see how we incorporate data from WordPress step-by-step across the application.

+This tutorial is heavily based on this [crash course on getting started with React and headless WP](https://developers.wpengine.com/blog/build-a-simple-headless-wordpress-app-with-react-wpgraphql).

 ## Step 0: Starting Point
 You can access the starting point for this tutorial through the `waypoint/start` branch by running `git checkout waypoint/start` in your terminal.
 At this point, all of our application's data is being sourced from the `dummy-data` directory.